You cannot please all of the people all of the time. Inevitably someone will be unhappy and express this via a review.

-In addition, Conveyancers have no choice but to follow regulations which the Government implemented to protect YOU and crack down on crime.
+Conveyancers must follow regulations which the Government implemented to protect YOU and to crack down on crime.

 It is grossly unfair to leave a negative review because a Conveyancer could not complete on an arbitrary date which you and the other side picked out with no reference to the legal process.
 You cannot expect to agree dates and bend the legal process to your will.

 The UK Conveyancing process is what it is.
 It is not perfect and it is not quick.
 However, Conveyancers do not set the rules and regulations.

 I have been subject to a negative review on occasion.
 Usually where a client felt the process was too long winded.
 Unfortunately there are instances where it is NOT possible to manage client expectations.